 d.
 Engineers shall uphold the principle of mutually satisfying relationships between employers and employees with respect to terms of employment including professional grade descriptions, salary ranges, and fringe benefits.

 At its July 2017 meeting, the ASCE Board of Direction will consider amending the ASCE Code of Ethics to include an eighth fundamental canon.
+Members may send comments to firstname.lastname@example.org regarding the proposed language no later than June 9, 2017.
 The proposed canon reads as follows:

 Canon 8.
 Engineers shall, in all matters related to their profession, treat all persons fairly and encourage equitable participation without regard to gender or gender identity, race, national origin, ethnicity, religion, age, sexual orientation, disability, political affiliation, or family, marital, or economic status.